Tahubu-AI/microsoft-tmw-linux-migration/Skillable/09-techsummit-migration-lab.md

     ![Screenshot of the New Migration button in the Azure Database Migration Service blade](./media/azure-dms-new-migration.png)

+    > **IMPORTANT**: If you receive an error that Azure Database Migration Service (DMS) does not exist, you may be experiencing a known issue with Azure, where the resource is randomly deleted from the resource group.
+If this occurs, you should skip the remaining steps in this exercise, move on to the next exercise, and inform your lab proctor or instructor.
+You will also need to skip Exercise 11, and Task 1 of exercise 12, which both deal with completing the SQL DB migration.
+Unfortunately, there is no workaround to recreate the DMS resource and register it with your SHIR during the lab due to time constraints.

 2. [] On the **Select new migration scenario** blade, choose `Azure SQL Database` for the **Target server type** and select **Select**.

     ![Screenshot of the select new migration scenario screen.](media/azure-dms-select-scenario.png)